chronotext is a growing collection of software experiments exploring the relation between text, space and time

 episode 3

-The three first episodes are monophonic (one voice), with a camera movement synchronized to the soundtrack, while the last episode is polyphonic (many voices, different times), with a static point-of-view.
+The three first episodes are monophonic (one voice), with a camera movement synchronized to the soundtrack, while the last is polyphonic (many voices, differing times), with a static point of view.

-At any moment, it is possible to change the playing direction by pressing LEFT or RIGHT.
-Pressing SPACE will pause the soundtrack (the surface, wherever appropriate, will continue to ondulate…)
+At any given moment, the user can change the playing direction by pressing LEFT or RIGHT.
+Pressing SPACE pauses the soundtrack, while the surface, wherever appropriate, continues to undulate…

 episode 4

-• • Thanks to my wife Hadar and our daughters Thea and Clio for their patience and support during this journey.
+• • Thanks to Hadar and to our daughters Thea and Clio for their patience and support during this journey.

-• • Thanks to the high-priests of ubuweb for the endless source of inspiration.
+• • Thanks to the High Priests of ubuweb for being an endless source of inspiration.

-• • Thanks to Adolfo Roitman, Head of the Shrine of the Book for the insights on the Song of the Sea.
+• • Thanks to Adolfo Roitman, Director of the Shrine of the Book for his insights on the Song of the Sea.

 • • Made using the Cinder framework by The Barbarian Group.